-Students will plan, develop and implement lessons, assist classroom teachers in daily responsibilities, create learning games and prop boxes, explore children's literature and
+Students will plan, develop and implement lessons, assist classroom teachers in daily responsibilities, create learning games and prop boxes, explore children's literature and storytelling, and complete an observation project on the developmental milestones of a child.

 Applicants will be responsible for arranging his/her own transportation to and from the assigned practicum site.
 The school reserves the right to assign participants to a study hall if they are unwilling or unable to satisfactorily fulfill the obligations associated with their role.
 Student placements are to be arranged by the CHS teacher once the course begins.